Can You Have an LH Surge But Not Ovulate?

 We put together a guide to everything you ever wanted to know about LH, and how it can help you get pregnant.

 LH is a hormone produced by your pituitary gland that triggers ovulation.
 Most of the time, blood concentration of LH is between 5 – 20 mIU/mL.
 But 24 – 36 hours before ovulation, LH levels begin to surge to a peak of 25 – 40 mIU/ml.
 Since normal LH levels vary between women, another way of defining the LH surge is the first day of your cycle when LH concentration is three times the concentration of the six previous days.

 Why is LH important for getting pregnant?

 The LH surge is the most reliable indicator of impending ovulation.
 If you identify an LH surge, it means that ovulation is likely about two days away.
-These two days, along the day of ovulation itself, represent peak fertility.
-In fact, over 70 percent of all pregnancies are conceived during this three-day period.
+The several days leading up to ovulation are when your chances for pregnancy are highest.

 Does having an LH surge mean that I will definitely ovulate that month?

 Not necessarily.
 In a normal cycle, ovulation usually follows the LH surge.
 But sometimes you can have an LH surge early in your cycle, before the follicle is ready.
 If this happens, you’ll have another LH surge later on in your cycle, and ovulate after that one.

 Another reason why ovulation may not follow the LH surge are certain conditions that cause elevated LH levels such as PCOS.